Neshaminy State Park

 American Indians used the rise and fall of tides to trap fish.
 They built low fences in the river.
 At high tide, the fish swam over the top of the fence.
 As the tide went out, the fish were trapped and easily speared.

 The Neshaminy freshwater estuary is a unique place.
 Plants and animals from two worlds meet here, some from the ocean and some from upstream headwaters.

 This 71-acre state park natural area encompasses part of the freshwater intertidal zone along the shores of the Delaware River and Neshaminy Creek.
 This area contains wetlands and unique plants.

 Explore natural areas for more information.

 The forest is part of the Philadelphia Eagles football team “Go Green” program that focuses on offsetting the Eagles organization’s environmental impact and gets fans interested in conserving natural resources.
-The Philadelphia Eagles kicked off the Eagles Forest at Neshaminy State Park by planting hundreds of trees and shrubs.
-Together, the Eagles and the DCNR are laying the cornerstone for a healthy forest and healthy habitat.
-Visit www.philadelphiaeagles.com/gogreen/
+In 2007, the Philadelphia Eagles kicked off the Eagles Forest at Neshaminy State Park by planting hundreds of trees and shrubs.
+Together, the Eagles and the DCNR are laying the cornerstone for a healthy forest and healthy habitat. www.philadelphiaeagles.com/gogreen/

 A crazy idea began at Neshaminy.

 For repayment of a debt to his father, William Penn received a land grant in the American Colonies from the king of England.
 Instead of assuming that the king’s grant gave him property rights, William Penn had what many people considered a crazy idea, he would buy the land from its current inhabitants, the American Indians.